The Fascinating

 ACM Panels: A New Standard in Cladding

 At AL13, we are proud to introduce our new Batten System, pushing the boundaries of cladding design.
 Our Batten System offer unparalleled flexibility and aesthetic appeal, providing architects and designers with innovative solutions for modern buildings.
+The AL13 Batten System features a high-performance color coating designed to withstand the harshest environmental conditions.
+It resists corrosion, UV radiation, and impact, ensuring long-term durability and maintaining its visual appeal even in extreme climates.
+The coating complies with AAMA 2604 standards, guaranteeing excellent color retention, gloss stability, and resistance to chalking, fading, and weathering over time.

 Color Coating